-However, disconnection from our feelings has significant costs.
-When we can’t be present with ourselves we don’t know what is really motivating us or what we really need.
-We stay locked into patterns of defending against our emotions, and this unconsciously shapes our lives.
-Our unprocessed emotional baggage makes it harder to relate to others because it limits our authenticity and openness, and distorts our perception.
-It also creates physical tension and disconnection from our bodies (which hold our feelings), and this contributes to disease and ill health.
+However, disconnection from our feelings has significant costs to our lives and well-being.
+When we can’t be present with ourselves, we don’t know what is really motivating us or what we really need.
+Instead of experiencing the freedom and relaxation of being ourselves, we stay locked into patterns of defending against our emotions.
+Unprocessed emotional baggage shapes our lives without our knowing it, affecting how we see things and how we relate to others.
+It also creates physical tension and disconnection from our bodies (which contain our feelings), and this contributes to disease and ill health.

-In order to know ourselves and heal ourselves psychologically, spiritually, and even physically, it requires us to change our relationship to our inner experience.
-This is one of the aims of deep psychotherapy and an important developmental task for becoming a psychologically mature adult.
+In order to heal ourselves psychologically, spiritually, and even physically, it requires us to change our relationship to our inner experience, from one of disconnection and rejection, to one of acceptance and awareness.
+This is an essential developmental task for becoming a psychologically mature adult.

-This work that is required of us is both simple and difficult: to learn how to be present with ourselves in a non-judgmental and curious way.
-Rather than avoiding our emotions, or acting on them impulsively, we must develop the capacity to mindfully experience them in order to understand them and reconnect to ourselves.
+The work that is required of us is both simple and difficult: to learn how to be present with ourselves in a non-judgmental and curious way.
+Rather than avoiding our emotions, or acting on them impulsively, we must develop the capacity to mindfully experience them.

-This attitude of openness towards one’s feelings is beautifully captured in this poem written by the 13th century Sufi mystic Rumi:
+This attitude of openness towards all feelings is expressed in this poem, written by the 13th century Sufi mystic, Rumi:

 The Guest House